dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-howto.md

 ---
 type: docs
-title: "Getting started with the Dapr actor .NET SDK"
+title: "How to use Dapr virtual actors with the .NET SDK"
-linkTitle: "Example"
+linkTitle: "Actors"
 weight: 100000
-description: Try out .NET virtual actors with this example
+description: Try out .NET Dapr virtual actors with this example
 ---

+The Dapr actor package allows you to interact with Dapr virtual actors from a .NET application.

 ## Prerequisites